How Long Does It Take USCIS To Review A Case After An Interview: Key Takeaways

 - The time in which you must reply

-If you don’t submit the requested information on time, USCIS will make a decision on your application based on the evidence they have.
+If you submit the requested evidence on time, USCIS will decide on your eligibility.
+In case you don’t meet the deadline, USCIS will make a decision on your application based on the evidence they have.

 Your Case Is Denied

-Your naturalization application can be denied if you:
+Your application can be denied if you:

 Your written denial notice will provide information about: